 How Does PPC Bidding Work?

-In the screenshot below, you can see which search engine results are naturally occurring, and which are paid, thanks to Google’s green “Ad” tags:
+In the screenshot below, you can see which search engine results are naturally occurring, and which are paid, thanks to Google’s “Ad” tags:

 Each of these ads is part of a PPC campaign.
 They’re run by different businesses, with the goal of users clicking them and visiting their websites.